MEMORIAL DAY SALE

 Some of the most common employee benefits include:

 A worker’s classification determines how you treat them for tax purposes.
 If the worker is an employee, you’ll incur the cost of payroll discussed above.
-Independent contractors, on the other hand, are responsible for all tax withholdings.
+Independent contractors or 1099 employees, on the other hand, are responsible for all tax withholdings.
 The company’s only expense is the gross amount you pay for services.

-To calculate your total payroll cost, you’ll need to collect information, perform calculations, pay workers, and submit withheld payments to third parties.
+To calculate your total payroll tax liability, you’ll need to collect information, perform calculations, pay workers, and submit withheld payments to third parties.

 1. Collect information on Form W-4